Halleck45/ast-php-parse/README.md

 To be able to parse PHP code from any language that can embed a C library.

+# How?

+Thanks to [static-php-cli](https://github.com/crazywhalecc/static-php-cli), we build a PHP binary with the `ast` extension enabled.

+Then we use this binary to parse PHP code and dump it to an `ast` file.

 ## Building binaries and libs

 ```bash